medic/cht-docs/content/en/apps/tutorials/contact-and-users-2.md

 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | mmutiso | q3Z5-vH5 | district_admin | Mary Mutiso | 0712345678 | Mary Mutiso | 0712345678 | Female | 36 | health_center | Mary Mutiso's Area | `<facility uuid>` |

 The value `place.parent` is the uuid of the Facility to which the CHW Area belongs to.
-You can get this value by selecting the Facility in the webapp and copying the last portion of the url.
+You can get this value by selecting the Health Facility in the webapp and copying the last portion of the url.

 ![facility uuid](facility-uuid.png "Facility uuid")